JonnyJD/python-discid/doc/index.rst

 **python-discid** is a Python binding of :musicbrainz:`libdiscid` by MusicBrainz.

-The main purpose is the calculation of identifiers for audio discs to use for the MusicBrainz_ database.
+The main purpose is the calculation of and identifier for audio discs (disc ID) to use for the MusicBrainz_ database.
+Additionally the disc MCN and track ISRCs can be extracted.

 This module is released under the
 `GNU Lesser General Public License Version 3